Run Ollama Models Locally

 Step 5: Run Inference

-Once your local runner starts successfully, it will display a public URL where your model is hosted and accessible.
+When the local runner starts, it displays a public URL where your model is hosted and provides a sample client code snippet for quick testing.

 Below is an example of running inference using the OpenAI-compatible format: